jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

 * `.setIcon(fileName)`
     Sets an icon for the GUI.
+    If you want to disable the icon, set the `showIcon` flag to True, when you call appJar's constructor.

 * `.setTransparency(percentage)`
     Sets how transparent the GUI is.
 Between 0 and 100%.